 The three major functions of the program involve instruction, research and service in public health.
 There are seven goal statements within these three areas.

-INSTRUCTION: The first priority as faculty and staff of the MPH program is the education of our students through the development of innovative classroom techniques and exploring new fields of scholarly investigation.
-The curriculum is designed to prepare public health leaders to assess community needs of populations, design, implement, and evaluate health promotion programs to diverse populations.
-Instructional goals include:
+INSTRUCTION: The first priority as faculty and staff of the MPH program is the education of our students through the development of innovative classroom techniques and exploring fields of scholarly investigation in public health.

 Goal 2: To provide an environment conducive to student learning and professional development.